Top 7 Oil Pulling Benefits Explained: Does It Really Work?

 The popularization of Ayurvedic medicine, as well as an increase in the interest in vegetable oil, helped put Oil Pulling on the map once again, where it has remained to this day.
 Although it is not yet a fully mainstream practice, more and more people are discovering Oil Pulling by the day – all of whom are glad to be experiencing its wondrous effects.

 Among the most widely reported benefits of Oil Pulling are improved breath, whiter teeth, cavity and gingivitis prevention, a decrease in chronic jaw pain, improved sleeping patterns, relief of sinus-related problems, headache and hangover alleviation, skin improvement (including acne, eczema, and psoriasis improvements), heart disease prevention, soothing of throat and mouth dryness, cavity prevention, improved lip health, immune system boosting, asthmatic symptom relief, improvement in hormonal imbalances, and more!
 Not too shabby for one of the most easily practiced remedies you’ll ever come across, eh?

-The benefits that Oil Pulling can have on the mouth are founded in common sense – no one needs an explanation of how cleaning and moisturizing the mouth naturally can have a positive effect on oral health.
-The impact that Oil Pulling can have on the rest of the body, however, is a bit more scientific.
+Oil Pulling improves your gum health which directly affects the rest of your body.
 Without getting too complex, what Oil Pulling does for the body is based on the fact that bacteria and contagion can enter the body and the bloodstream easily via the mouth.
-Just like you can have bleeding gums from bad oral hygiene, your general well-being can be affected mouth is something of a doorway for toxins and unhealthy particles to enter the body – particles which, if given the chance, can flourish and have an adverse effect on health.
+Just like you can have bleeding gums from bad oral hygiene, your general well-being can be affected mouth is something of a doorway for toxins and unhealthy particles to enter the body.
+Particles that, if given the chance, can flourish and have an adverse effect on health.
 Many believe that it can be used as a body detox, especially if you do it on an empty stomach.

 Does Oil Pulling Really Work?

-The bottom line is, everything in the body is connected.
-Not only can bacteria enter through the mouth and quickly travel through the rest of the body, there is a direct correlation between oral health and the overall health of the body.
+Everything is our bodies are connected.
+Not only can bacteria enter through the mouth and quickly travel through the rest of the body, but there is also a direct correlation between oral health and the overall health of the body.
 When oral health is improved, not only is the health of the rest of the body improved, but health risk is drastically mitigated as well.
 People with poor oral hygiene are at great risk for a number of problems, from cardiovascular troubles to diabetes.

 — HungarianExperiment (@Hung_Experiment) October 19, 2016